 “It may be counterintuitive, but the present situation actually poses an unusual opportunity to serve these kids better than many have been served in regular classrooms.
 They could be learning more right now when they’re not twiddling their cognitive thumbs sitting through lessons pitched too low for them and enduring painful efforts by regular teachers to differentiate instruction in ways that benefit them as well as the strugglers.”— Commentary: “Want more Doctor Faucis?
 Ensure that smart kids get educated, too.”
 Chester E. Finn, Jr., The Fordham Institute, 4/15/2020

 Acceleration is supported in the field of gifted and talented education as an effective and important strategy for meeting the needs of GT students.
+In the aftermath of COVID-19 quarantine, some students have chosen to remain in online public school.
+They may even accelerate unintentionally through flexibly-paced online resources.
 To ensure equity of access to acceleration solutions, GEFN strongly supports ensuring that public schools make every effort to provide GT students with free, appropriate opportunities for flexibly-paced instruction in core subjects, including during online learning.
-While school buildings are closed, GT students may also discover opportunities to accelerate through home enrichment, or they may accelerate unintentionally through flexibly-paced online resources.
+Whether school buildings are closed or open, GT students may also discover opportunities to accelerate through home enrichment.

-If acceleration is needed at this time by Texas GT students, particularly those without immediate access to flexible pacing in the needed core subject(s), parents and students may wish to explore information about the Credit by Examination (CBE) process, requirements for districts to offer acceleration in areas of student strength when school resumes, and additional resources for advanced learning.
+If acceleration is needed by Texas GT students, particularly those without immediate access to flexible pacing in the needed core subject(s), parents and students may wish to explore information about the Credit by Examination (CBE) process, requirements for districts to offer acceleration in areas of student strength, and additional resources for advanced learning.

 Credit by Examination – Texas